mggates39/etch-a-sketch/Readme.md

 First cut is to just get the rotary enoder working.
 Then add a second encoder.
 Finally the screen.
 In this case it will be a 128x64 OLED as that is what I have.

+Got the initial wireing working and I noticed some inconsistencies with the data.
+Reading on the forums, I found a fully interupt driven sample and tried it.

 ## Parts
 - 1 Arduino Nano Every